 Brush Yourself Off And Try Again: An Invention Story

 When you want to change the world, a good invention helps.
-But that's just the start.
+But that is just the start.

-Take the story of Mike Davidson and Mike Smith: they wanted to change the world of dental hygiene with a new kind of toothbrush.
+Take the story of Mike Davidson and Mike Smith: They wanted to change the world of dental hygiene with a new kind of toothbrush.

 Three years ago, their brushes were rolling off the assembly line, ready for consumers.
 But then the pair ran into a business buzz saw, and it changed the way they saw the business of invention forever.